Fire Safety Engineering and Cultural Heritage Buildings

 Fire Safety Engineering (or Fire Protection Engineering) is the most powerful tool for assessing fire risk in heritage, historical or cultural buildings.
 Using the techniques developed within the performance based approach to improve the protection of cultural and historical buildings against fire, at the moment it’s the only possible way that allows to match safety needs with conservation issues.
 According the Wikipedia page, Fire safety Engineering is “the application of science and engineering principles to protect people, property, and their environments from the harmful and destructive effects of fire and smoke.
 It encompasses engineering which focuses on fire detection, suppression and mitigation and fire safety engineering which focuses on human behavior and maintaining a tenable environment for evacuation from a fire.
 In the United States ‘fire protection engineering’ is often used to include ‘fire safety engineering“.

-Currently, there aren’t many studies about the use of Fire Safety Engineering in cultural or heritage buildings protection.
+Currently, there aren’t many studies about the use of Fire Safety Engineering in cultural heritage buildings protection.
 Are worth to be cited the Cost C 17 Action “Fire Loss to Built Heritage”, an activity funded by the European Science Foundation which ended in 2006 and the activity of the NFPA , which has published and keep updated two important standards: 909 (Code for the Protection of Cultural Resource Properties – Museums, Libraries, and Places of Worship) and 914 (Code for Fire Protection in Historic Structures).
+To date, the Cost C17 remains the most successful research action aimed at improving the understanding of the fire risk to the built Heritage.
+The references listed by the Action can help to have an idea of the work done:

 1. Analysis of significant fires WP 2